 Back to 1991, and I was contacted by Rosemary Tuck about out-of-print piano music she needed for a CD.
 In fact I was able to show her ample for two CDs, and was engaged to write the liner notes.
 A similar thing happened in 2001, when I was able to collaborate with Peter Dempsey, and provide recordings and liner notes for some of the Naxos series of CDs.
 Now there are almost 150 of Ketèlbey’s pieces available on commercial CD.

 Researching printed music had also brought me in contact with recordings.
 Unlike printed music, which is well-represented in libraries and bibliographies, sound recordings have tended to exist in a private sub-culture, and even the fruits of thorough research are often privately published and not widely circulated.
 The National Sound Archive has a vast collection of recordings, but these are often merely catalogued by the manufacturer’s number.
 So to find things I needed to do further research.

-This discography is therefore still “work in progress”, and given the flexibility of the world-wide web, is likely to remain so.
+This discography remains “work in progress.”
 Please let me know of omissions or the mistakes that will have crept in over such a long period of gestation, so that it can be corrected and improved.